 Ensure no flammable materials are near the unit

 The extreme temperatures emitted from a gas fireplace can present a danger if flammable materials are left too close to it.
 It is recommended that there is a minimum of three feet between a fireplace and any furniture or materials such as curtains or rugs.

-For more maintenance advice or how to get the best use out of your gas fireplace, contact our helpful consultants at Jetmaster.
+For more maintenance advice or how to get the best use out of your gas fireplace and keep your fireplace working all through winter, contact our helpful consultants at Jetmaster.
 We have a stunning range of designer gas fireplace models for every style of home.